RocmFang/HuGE/README.md

 	@inproceedings{HuGE-ICDE2021,
-	author = {Peng Fang, Fang Wangy, Zhan Shi, Hong Jiang, Dan Feng, and Lei Yang}, title = {HuGE: An Entropy-driven Approach to Efficient and Scalable Graph Embeddings}, booktitle = {Proceedings of the 37th 37th IEEE International Conference on Data Engineering}, year = {2021}
+	author = {Peng Fang, Fang Wangy, Zhan Shi, Hong Jiang, Dan Feng, and Lei Yang}, title = {HuGE: An Entropy-driven Approach to Efficient and Scalable Graph Embeddings}, booktitle = {Proceedings of the 37th IEEE International Conference on Data Engineering}, year = {2021}
 	}

 ### Miscellaneous

-Please send any questions you might have about the code and/or the algorithm to <fangpeng@hust.edu.cn>.
+Please send any questions you might have about the code and/or the algorithm to <fangpeng@hust.edu.cn> or feel free to open an issue.

 *Note:* This is only a reference implementation of the *HuGE* algorithm and could benefit from several performance enhancement schemes, some of which are discussed in the paper.